Techiequeen/Superstore-Sales-Analysis/README.md

 # Superstore-Sales-Analysis

 ### Project Overview
-This project analyzes Superstore sales data identify trends, insights, and recommendations for business improvement.
+This project analyzes Superstore sales data to identify trends, insights, and recommendations for business improvement.
 The analysis explores sales performance, customer behavior, and product trends to inform data-driven decision-making.

 ### Data Sources
 The analysis is based on a “sample Superstore.csv dataset” containing sales data.